Scars (James Bay song)

-"Scars" is a song by British singer-songwriter James Bay from his debut studio album Chaos and the Calm (2014).
+"Scars" is a song by English singer-songwriter James Bay from his debut studio album Chaos and the Calm (2015).
 It was released exclusively to digital retailers on 8 January 2015 by Republic Records.
-The song is to be released in September as the third single from Bay's debut studio album Chaos and the Calm (2014).
-An audio video supporting the song was also uploaded on January 8, 2014 on YouTube.
+The song is to be released in September as the third single from Bay's debut studio album Chaos and the Calm (2015).
+An audio video supporting the song was also uploaded on January 8, 2015 on YouTube.
 The song was written by Bay himself and produced by Jacquire King.

 Background and release

 The song was released on 8 January 2015.
-Prior to this, it was also immediately available buy pre-ordering his debut studio album Chaos and the Calm, which was released on December 15, 2014.
+Prior to this, it was also immediately available buy pre-ordering his debut studio album Chaos and the Calm, which was released on March 23, 2015.

 Critical reception

 The song earned early acclaim from Aimee Curran of Baeble Music, whom praised Bay's "soulful, indie sound" and that "there's no reason why you wouldn't want it in your permanent music catalog."
 On 13 January 2015, Spotify listed the song at number 4 on the Top 10 Most Viral Tracks in the UK.